-A. A system of marketing and distribution whereby a small independent businessman (the franchisee) is granted - in return for a fee - the right to market the goods and services of another (the franchisor) in accordance with the established standards and practices of the franchisor, and with its assistance.1 Franchising can be defined as a business system in which the owner of a mark licenses others to operate business outlets using a trademark or service mark to identify products or services that are made and/or advertised by the licensor-franchisor.
-In one sense, a franchise system is built upon a framework of trademark or service mark licenses fleshed out with various rights and obligations of the franchisor and franchisee.
-A franchisee falls somewhere on a spectrum in between full independent entrepreneur and a hired clerk in a company-owned outlet.
 Tied to the definition of a "franchise" is a clear conception of the peculiar blend of independence and dependence that constitutes the particular business arrangement that is franchising.
-On the hand, in a franchise relationship, the franchisee possesses an independence conferred by the franchisor insofar as the franchisee is granted the right to actually operate and own the franchise business.
+On the one hand, in a franchise relationship, the franchisee possesses an independence conferred by the franchisor insofar as the franchisee is granted the right to actually operate and own the franchise business.
 Part and parcel of this business independence is also financial independence; concomitant with the task of running the business, the franchisee bears the risk of failure if the business is not successful.
 Indeed, the franchisee actually purchases the right to operate and own the business from the franchisor by paying a "franchise fee."
-On the other hand, the franchisee is also peculiarly dependent upon the franchisor insofar as the success of a franchise depends, in part, upon the method of operation provided by the franchisor and, in part, The assistance of Anthony Levintow, who read this manuscript and made generous suggestions that improved the final work, is acknowledged. upon the preeminence and popularity of the commercial identity embodied in the franchisor's proprietary marks.
-This particular convergence of independence and dependence is the hallmark of a franchise.
-B. At the core of all franchising is the licensing of a trademarked product or service.2 A trademark license is usually the core of a franchise relationship.
-The license to use the trademark is the vehicle for the franchisee to become part of a business system with uniform format and quality standards.
+On the other hand, the franchisee is also peculiarly dependent upon the franchisor insofar as the success of a franchise depends, in part, upon the method of operation provided by the franchisor and, in part, upon the preeminence and popularity of the commercial identity embodied in the franchisor's proprietary marks.
+This particular convergence of independence and dependence is fundamental to a franchise.

+B. At the core of all franchising is the licensing of a trademarked product or service.2 The license to use the trademark is the vehicle for the franchisee to become part of a business system with uniform format and quality standards.
 The necessity and the role of the trademark license depend on the type of franchise system at issue.

-A trademark license is necessary if the franchisee manufactures and sells a product bearing the trademark to someone other than the trademark owner or those operating under license from the trademark owner. under license from the trademark owner, for example, as part of a franchising system.
+A trademark license is necessary if the franchisee manufactures and sells a product bearing the trademark to someone other than the trademark owner or those operating under license from the trademark owner.

+It is also necessary if the franchisee uses the trademark in performing a service under license from the trademark owner, for example, as part of a franchising system.